PsyProtocol/psy-sdk/psy_compiler/docs/src/hello_world.md

 dargo compile
 ```

 You will see a target directory.
-Open the `hello_world.json` inside and you'll be able to see the target code for qed.
-The qed smart contract language generates this code for each function in the contract and deploys it to the blockchain.
+Open the `hello_world.json` inside and you'll be able to see the target code for psy.
+The psy smart contract language generates this code for each function in the contract and deploys it to the blockchain.

 ```
 [